 Ma Myat Mo Mo Tun, the daughter of imprisoned writer Daw San San Nwe, was arrested in 1994 and sentenced to seven years in prison for spreading information injurious to the state.
 She is alleged to have recorded “defamatory letters and documents,” made contact with “illegal” groups, and sent anti-government articles to a journal published by an expatriate group.
 In 1999, CPJ was unable to obtain new information about her status.

 Imprisoned: September 27, 1995

-Ye Htut was arrested on charges of sending fabricated news abroad to Burmese dissidents and opposition media, and sentenced to seven years in prison.
-Among the organizations to which Ye Htut allegedly confessed sending reports was the Thailand-based Burma Information Group (BIG), which publishes the human rights newsletter The Irrawaddy.
-Burma's official media claimed that BIG had presented a false picture of the country to foreign governments and human rights organizations.
-In 1998, CPJ was unable to obtain new information on his status.
+Ye Htut was arrested on charges of sending fabricated news to Burmese dissidents and opposition media abroad and sentenced to seven years in prison.
+Among the organizations to which Ye Htut allegedly confessed sending reports was the Thailand-based Burma Information Group (BIG), which publishes The Irrawaddy, a newsmagazine focusing on Burmese human-rights issues.
+Burma’s official media claimed that BIG had presented a false picture of the country to foreign governments and human-rights organizations.
+In 1999, CPJ was unable to obtain new information on his status.

 Please send appeals to:

 Palais de l’Unité

 Imprisoned: July 16, 1999